SBS apologizes for using news footage of the Gwangju building collapse and the Pohang earthquake in last week’s episode.

 BUT!
 While watching the episode, I didn’t even take a second look at the homeless man Seok Kyung fed being Dan Tae.
 Like, at most, I thought he just reminded her of him.
 And while the man was apparently played by Uhm Ki Joon, I will just believe that it was not Dan Tae.
 Some people are saying it’s seed planting for season four (which I don’t think will happen).
 And while I don’t think Dan Tae surviving is completely impossible, I think keeping it a mystery forever is more in line with what this finale overall was striving for.
 And I think succeeded in doing so.

 This episode was uncharacteristically character-driven for Penthouse.
-But much of it worked because of the wild ride we have all experienced for three years.
+But much of it worked because of the wild ride we have all experienced for three seasons.
 The soapy shocks and awes coupled with legitimately interesting characters (whether you loved them or hated them) helped to make this an emotionally affecting finale.

 I came into Penthouse after season one had wrapped.
 Seeing all the comments and tweets and TikToks about the show intrigued me.
 So my family and I caught up with season one before the start of season two.